ibdgc/ibdgenetics.org/content/home/about.md

 ![](ibdgc_international.png)

 # Groups involved
+We extend an open invitation to any group that wishes to join our consortium.
+We suggest as a minimum that interested groups have high quality genomic DNA and phenotypic information from 500 patients with a confirmed diagnosis of IBD and 500 population-matched healthy controls.
+Of course, if you have already generated genome-wide data on these individuals that would be welcome.
+If you are interested in joining the consortium please contact john.rioux@inflammgen.org.

 Members of the IIBDGC collectively sign a shared MOU.
 - {{% staticref "uploads/IIBDGC_MOU_28jan2019_with bookmarks[61].pdf" "newtab" %}}Blank MOU{{% /staticref %}}